stopbot-net/smarturls/readme.md

 - Create smart URLs with customizable rules and actions.
 - Redirect users to different destinations based on the defined rules.
-- Support for URL rewriting using regular expressions.
-- Easy configuration of rules and actions through a configuration file.
+- Easy configuration of rules.
 - Controlled by the stopbot panel.

 ## Installation